-Section X103.3 Occupant load.
+ITEM 6 -- X103.3 Occupant load.

 Rationale: HCD proposes to amend the above referenced California amendment section to add an exception.
 This amendment is being proposed for both the CBC (rulemaking file HCD 01/19) and the CRC (rulemaking file HCD 03/19).
 These appendices are voluntary measures which are available for local adoption whereupon they become mandatory measures at the local level.
-The local agencies also have authority to modify the appendices as needed, primarily based on local climatic, geological or topographical conditions.
+The local agencies also have authority to modify the appendices as needed primarily based on local climatic, geological or topographical conditions.

-HCD has been advised that the minimum 70-square-feet interior floor area may be limiting the use of available structures for emergency housing.
-HCD is charged with ensuring safety, suitability and durability of housing, therefore, HCD used the 70square-feet dimension recognized as a minimum area for Emergency Sleeping Cabins (Government Code section 8687.3 (h) addressing bridge housing for the City of San Jose.)
-As a comparison to other sleeping room minimum sizes, HCD's implementing regulations for the Employee Housing Act (CCR, title 25, section 724 Floor area) provides for a minimum floor area for sleeping purposes to be 50 square feet for each occupant.
-HCD recognizes that the minimum interior space sizes for employee housing are smaller than the minimum 70 square feet specified in Appendix O of the CBC and Appendix X of the CRC, therefore, HCD provides an exception based on local enforcing agency discretion to use a minimum of 53-squarefeet interior space for emergency housing, including emergency sleeping cabins for a single occupancy sleeping unit only.
-(The 53 square feet size accommodates wall studs and interior finish materials inside an 8-by-8-foot framed structure, which is more economical with readily available building materials such as panel siding.)
-The local enforcing agency should recognize other needs that may alter this minimum square foot area depending on internal configuration of furnishings and any accessibility requirements.
+HCD has been advised that the minimum 70 square feet interior floor limit may be limiting the use of available structures for emergency housing.
+HCD is charged with ensuring safety, suitability and durability of housing, therefore, HCD used the 70 square feet dimension recognized as a minimum area for Emergency Sleeping Cabins (Government Code section 8687.3 (h) addressing bridge housing for the City of San Jose.)
+HCD's implementing regulations for the Employee Housing Act (CCR, title 25, section 724 Floor area) provides for a minimum floor area for sleeping purposes to be 50 square feet for each occupant.
+The 2019 CBC section 1231.2.6, adopted by the Board of State and Community Corrections requires a minimum of 60 to 70 square feet for specified types of single occupancy cells.
+HCD recognizes that the minimum interior space sizes for employee housing and some institutional cells are at 70 square feet or smaller as specified in Appendix O of the CBC and Appendix X of the CRC, therefore, HCD provides an exception based on local enforcing agency discretion to use the minimum of 53 square feet interior space for emergency housing, including emergency sleeping cabins.
+(The 53 square feet size accommodates wall studs and interior finish materials inside an eight-by-eight structure.)
+The local enforcing agency should recognize other needs that may alter this minimum square footage depending on internal configuration of furnishings and any accessibility requirements.